 - They will allow you to use the telephone to contact a family member, friend, or bail bondsman.

-- If you think you will get released quickly, they will let you keep wearing street clothes, otherwise you you will have to wear a jail issued jumpsuit.
+- If you think you will get released quickly, they will let you keep wearing street clothes, otherwise you will have to wear a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell your story.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that might help other people that get arrested get through the procedure?

 Click here to comment